bilenskaya/angularseed/README.md

-# AngularJS / Express / RequireJS / Passport - Seed
+# AngularJS / Mongo / RequireJS / Passport - Seed

 This is my seed Project.
 I use what I believe are good practices, and of course, with a bunch of personal preferences that may be changed.